Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 The Digital Media Center is offering online support for all campus-related creative projects.
-DMC-Online is a free service provided by IT and Campus Partnerships that aims to provide creative, technical assistance for all students, faculty, and staff.
+DMC-Online is a free service that aims to provide creative, technical assistance for all students, faculty, and staff.
 Build in-demand, creative tech skills without leaving your house and get personalized assistance from a DMC lab technician all online.

 How it Works:

-- Join Zoom call with one of our trained professionals
+- Join Zoom call with one of our knowledgeable technicians

 - Crush your creative project with our assistance!